 One main purpose of the nunit-console and nunit-gui config files is to allow NUnit to run with various versions of the .NET framework.
 NUnit is built using versions 1.1 and 2.0 of the framework.
 The two builds are provided as separate downloads and either build can be made to run against other versions of the CLR.

 When a configuration file is used to provide settings or to control the environment in which a test is run, specific naming conventions must be followed.

 If a single assembly is being loaded, then the configuration file is given the name of the assembly file with the config extension.
 For example, the configuration file used to run nunit.tests.dll must be named nunit.tests.dll.config and located in the same directory as the dll.

-If an NUnit project is being loaded into a single AppDomain, the configuration file uses the name of the project file with the extension changed to config.
+If an NUnit project is being loaded, the configuration file uses the name of the project file with the extension changed to config.
 For example, the project AllTests.nunit would require a configuration file named AllTests.config, located in the same directory as AllTests.nunit.
 The same rule is followed when loading Visual Studio projects or solutions.

 Generally, you should be able to simply copy your application config file and rename it as described above.
 However, see the next section if you wish to run tests compiled for an earlier version of NUnit.